facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast phone blog search brokercheck brokercheck Play Pause

 Topic: Financial planning for divorce

 Background: Mary came in for a planning meeting and found it helpful to project her financial stability after her divorce.
-Based on various settlement alternatives, I was able to help Mary decide what option best worked for her.
-More importantly, Mary was able to focus on her future and together we determined a target spending level.
+Based on various settlement alternatives, we were able to pinpoint what option best worked for her.
+More importantly, Mary was able to focus on her future, and together, we determined a target spending level.

 The Take Away: Working with clients like Mary before the divorce is settled is a much better situation than working with clients who call for advice after the divorce is final.
 Often, the expectations the client has for the settlement are unrealistic – even with a generous and fair settlement.
 I still vividly remember a client meeting where the purpose was to discuss how to manage her divorce settlement.
 It quickly became clear that the client’s expectations of her settlement were in stark contrast to what she had planned on doing.
-Often one of the jobs of a financial planner provides is to manage expectations.
+Often one of the jobs of a financial planner is to provide an unbiased analysis and help manage expectations toward a realistic outcome.